zammad/zammad-user-documentation/advanced/tabs.rst

    and fall back to ``Stay on tab``.

 Stay on tab
    Updating the ticket doesn't have any effect on the tab.

-   *This is the default setting in Zammad installations.*
+This is the default setting.

 Now that you are an expert in tab handling, one more thing might be interesting as well: the maximum number of tabs is 30 due to performance